KeigoAlexTanaka/rails-intro-lecture/README.md

 The [Getting Started Guide](http://guides.rubyonrails.org/getting_started.html) can't be beat.
 If you do the whole thing and take your time, Rails should start to become very intuitive for you.

+## All About Rails

+For further reading on the Rails framework, see these [additional resources](further-reading.md).

 # Our first Rails app

 ### Generating an application